Thomson Avenue station

-Thomson Avenue station is a SEPTA Route 101 trolley stop in Springfield Township, Delaware County, Pennsylvania.
+Thomson Avenue station is a stop on the D in Springfield Township, Delaware County, Pennsylvania.
 It is officially located near Thomson Avenue and Sidman Drive.
 The platform and shed are located on the south side of Thomson Avenue.

-Trolleys arriving at this station travel between 69th Street Terminal in Upper Darby, Pennsylvania and Orange Street in Media, Pennsylvania.
+Trolleys arriving at this station travel between 69th Street Transit Center in Upper Darby Township, Pennsylvania and Orange Street in Media, Pennsylvania.
 The station has a shed with a roof where people can go inside when it is raining.
 This shed is a traditional "Red Arrow" shed located in an area that's both wooded and residential.
 Because of this, no parking is available at this station.
+Trailheads for Thomson Park are located near the station.
 Thomson Avenue climbs a hill on the west side of this stop as it prepares to terminate at Springfield Hospital on Sproul Road (PA 320), which has a stop of its own at Springfield Mall.